fcgrolleau/ITReval/README.md

 This repository reproduces results from the paper *A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data*.
-The code implements the average rule effect (ARE), average implementation effect (AIE) and maximal implementation gain (MIG) estimators as proposed by Grolleau, Petit and Porcher (2022).
+The code implements the average rule effect (ARE), average implementation effect (AIE) and maximal implementation gain (MIG) estimators as proposed in the original paper.

-### Authors
-This package is written and maintained by François Grolleau (francois.grolleau@aphp.fr).

 ### Reproducibility